berabotsmd/VEA/README.md

 ## Contributions

-Contributions to `VEA`are welcome!
+Contributions to 𝐕𝐄𝐀 𝐁𝐎𝐓 are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 ## THANKS TO [GOD]
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 ## License